mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --sync-thread-lock-mode

-  There are 3 modes that can be use to sync: FTWRL, LOCK_ALL and GTID.
+  There are 4 modes that can be use to sync: SAFE_NO_LOCK, FTWRL, LOCK_ALL and GTID.
 If you don't need a consistent backup, use: NO_LOCK.
 More info https://mydumper.github.io/mydumper/docs/html/locks.html.
 Default: AUTO which uses the best option depending on the database vendor

 .. option:: --use-savepoints